- Seattle Dance Advance

 The daily schedule is as follows: Friday, 8:30-6; Saturday 9-6; and Sunday 9-7.

-Scholarships are available for especially deserving dancers.
+A limited amount of scholarsihps are available for especially deserving dancers.
 Scholarships will be allocated according to combined consideration of both merit and financial need.

 To apply for a scholarship, please send the following information by email to firstname.lastname@example.org.
 Decisions on scholarships will be made on a rolling basis and a limited amount of scholarship awards will be offered, so it is better to apply early.